 That threw me.
 If he had been a better friend I would have risked a couple emails to wave him off, saying no, no, they are for you, you owe me nothing, ya dope.
 But because he was Roger Ebert I couldn't.
 I felt a little slapped in the face, to get his return offer so fast after my long-planned present.
 Or as if I had perhaps initiated an uncomfortable and never-ending ping-pong match of escalating gift-giving.
 Or, worriedly, as if I had maybe created an uncomfortable obligation on his end.
 But with a little time to think it over (thank God for time, sometimes) I realized: this is a man who will probably not live that much longer.
 It would be unkind to refuse him the pleasure of giving something.
 Let him do that.
 Let him put some books where he wants them.

 So I learned yet another thing from him in the end of his life, as we all did - I listed some favorite authors (he told me he liked my taste and I died another happy little death) and he sent me a few books that I now cherish.
-I don't really want to say what they are for some reason; they weren't enormous gestures - he didn't send me Shakespeare Folios - just books that were perfect for me and provided a few new literary directions to sniff in.
+I don't really want to say what they are for some reason; he didn't send me Shakespeare Folios - just books that were perfect for me and provided a few new literary directions to sniff in.
 I have been reminded in the last few days how early I started learning new things from him; how much watching Siskel & Ebert with my family as a teenager influenced me.
 Decades of my life he informed.
 To be a critic, he said, was to be a teacher.

 When he wrote me in 1999 to tell me the Cheaper by the Dozen piece had been turned down, he sent some advice in an email that I printed out and have had hanging on my wall for the almost fifteen years since then.
 I don't know if I've been able to follow it the way he did himself (very few people could do that), but it makes me feel special to have been the recipient of it and to have ever had his hilarious, wise eye on me at all: